Automatic stub generation (stubgen)#

 By default stubgen will try to import the target modules and packages.
 This allows stubgen to use runtime introspection to generate stubs for C extension modules and to improve the quality of the generated stubs.
 By default, stubgen will also use mypy to perform light-weight semantic analysis of any Python modules.
 Use the following flags to alter the default behavior:

 __all__.
 As result the set of exported imported names in stubs may be incomplete.
-This flag is generally only useful when importing a module generates an error for some reason.
+This flag is generally only useful when importing a module causes unwanted side effects, such as the running of tests.
+Stubgen tries to skip test modules even without this option, but this does not always work.

 PATH.
 This may result in better stubs, but currently it only works for C extension modules.

-- Include definitions that are considered private in stubs (with names such
+Include definitions that are considered private in stubs (with names such as

 _foowith single leading underscore and no trailing underscores).